tolgaatam/react-native-hashcash-old/README.md

 ```

 k must be an integer and the resource identifier must be a string.

+With the current situation of smartphone chips, k=19 is the highest comfortable difficult multiplier to choose.

 It is advisable to not allow colons in the resource identifier.
-It could make parsing the result difficult.
-URL-encoding it would be even safer
+It could make parsing the resulting hashcash string difficult.
+URL-encoding the resource identifier would be even safer.

 ## Ceveats